ianstrang2/berkoTNF/docs/marketing_spec.md

 ### Payments handled upfront
 Players pay when they RSVP.
 You receive automatic payouts every match.
 No awkward chats.
 No IOUs.
 No fronting pitch money.
+Capo makes it effortless to collect football match payments every week.

 SECTION: FAIR TEAMS